 In the world of digital marketing today, it’s easy to get caught up in all the talk of search engines and social media.
-Don’t get me wrong, these are two powerful tools.
+Don?t get me wrong, these are two powerful tools.
 They help people find us and engage in conversation, and they are becoming more viable as a form of online visibility with tools like socialfollow, for example, which helps people get more followers on Instagram.
-In today?s article, I’m going to share with you my top two tips for making your website more engaging AND rank up on search engines.
+In today?s article, I?m going to share with you my top two tips for making your website more engaging AND rank up on search engines.

 The focus is not search engines.
-I’ll say it again, the focus is not search engines.
+I?ll say it again, the focus is not search engines.
 The focus is on the conversation between you and your customers, which are the people visiting your website.
 In 2019, nearly 60% of all traffic is coming from mobile devices, so, your website should be mobile by now.
 The only thing worse than not having a mobile website in 2019 is having a bad mobile website.
 If you don’t know how to implement this, then you should definitely be considering hiring an agency like a well known Los Angeles Digital Marketing Agency to help you put the relevant strategies in place.

 #1 Website Stat That Matters: Average Pages Viewed Per Visit

 Pro tip: open your website on a friends phone (do it now if you can) and ask them to interact with it for 60 seconds and observe.
 How many pages did they visit?
 How easy was it for them to navigate to the next page?
 And lastly, were the pages they visited the direction you would have steered the conversation if your friend was a prospective customer?

 If your friend was able to visit more than one page, that?s great!
 When people interact with your website from their mobile device they will engage with it if their first impression makes sense, increasing the likelihood they want to learn more about your business.
 If your friend did not visit more than one page on your website, it may be time to re-evaluate your mobile design.